-Long-term Expected Rate of Return 7.20 percent Discount Rate 7.20 percent Projected Salary Increases 3.50 percent Cost of living adjustment (COLA) Blend of 2.00% COLA and graded COLA (1.25%/.15%) in accordance with Moro decision; blend based on service.
-Mortality Health retirees and beneficiaries: RP-2014 healthy annuitant, sex-distinct, generational with Unisex, Social Security Data Scale, with collar adjustments and set-backs as described in the valuation.
-Active members: RP-2014 Employees, sexdistinct, generational with Unisex, Social Security Data Scale, with collar adjustments and set-backs as described in the valuation.
-Disabled retirees: RP-2014 Disabled retirees, sex-distinct, generational with Unisex, Social Security Data Scale.
+Projected Salary Increases 3.50 percent Cost of living adjustment (COLA) Blend of 2.00% COLA and graded COLA (1.25%/.15%) in accordance with Moro decision; blend based on service.
+Mortality Health retirees and beneficiaries: Pub-2010 Healthy Retiree, sex distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and set-backs as described in the valuation.
+Active members: Pub-2010 Employee, sex distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and set-backs as described in the valuation.
+Disabled retirees: Pub-2010 Disabled Retiree, sex distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and set-backs as described in the valuation.

 Actuarial valuations of an ongoing plan involve estimates of the value of reported amounts and assumptions about the probability of events far into the future.
 Actuarially determined amounts are subject to continual revision as actual results are compared to past expectations and new estimates are made about the future.
 Experience studies are performed as of December 31 of even numbered years.
-The methods and assumptions shown above are on the 2016 Experience Study, which reviewed experience for the four-year period ended December 31, 2016.
+The methods and assumptions shown above are on the 2018 Experience Study, which reviewed experience for the four-year period ended December 31, 2018.
+There were no differences between the assumptions and plan provisions used for June 30, 2020 measurement date calculations compared to those shown above.